 Another interesting question with regard to the relation between planning and entrainment is how musicians manage to coordinate rhythmic performances.
 Goebl and Palmer (2009) investigated which cues pianists use to coordinate their performances.
 Not surprisingly, visual and auditory feedback was important for synchronization indicating a crucial role for entrainment and online error correction mechanisms (Repp & Keller, 2004).
 When auditory feedback was absent, pianists produced ostensive cues for each other by finger movements.
 This indicates that, at crucial points of the musical performance, ‘communicative’ coordination mechanisms ensure that performers’ joint plans stay aligned.

 Studies on the entrainment of eye movements between speaker and listener provide further evidence for top-down modulation of the entrainment processes through common knowledge and joint plans.
 Richardson, Dale, and Kirkham (2007) recorded eye movements from two conversants engaged in a real time dialogue about a Dali painting.
 Before starting the conversation they either received the same or different information about Dali’s art.
 Cross-recurrence analysis revealed that the eye movements of two speakers who shared common knowledge were more tightly temporally coordinated.
-In a further study Richardson, Dale, and Tomlinson (2009) demonstrated that the coordination of eye gaze is not only modulated through common knowledge but also by sharing or not sharing a visual scene or believing that the conversation partner has or does not have access to the visual scene.Planning and Affordance
+In a further study Richardson, Dale, and Tomlinson (2009) demonstrated that the coordination of eye gaze is not only modulated through common knowledge but also by sharing or not sharing a visual scene or believing that the conversation partner has or does not have access to the visual scene.

+Synergy of Planning and Affordance

 A further interaction between planned and emergent coordination combines joint planning and dynamic actor-object relations (affordances).
 Perceiving the affordance of an object for oneself (would I be able to lift this object myself?), its affordance for another person (could this person lift this object?), or its affordance for the group (could we lift this object together, given the affordance the object has for me and the other) may provide the basis for deciding whether one should plan an individual action or a joint action.
 Richardson, Marsh, and Baron (2007, Experiment 4) investigated this hypothesis in an experiment where they asked two individuals to lift planks of different length from a conveyor belt.
 Participants were free to decide to lift particular planks alone or together and were required to make their decision on the fly as the plank passed by on the conveyor belt.